-n the coming years, the American healthcare industry is projected to see incredibly rapid growth adding more new positions from 2014 to 2024 than any other industry in our economy.
-15 Already, caregivers are facing near unprecedented levels of demand.
-Between 2013 and 2015, the number of Americans with health insurance rose by almost 17 million,16 opening the door for many patients to receive more regular care.
+n the coming years, the American healthcare industry is projected to see incredibly rapid growth-adding more new positions from 2014 to 2024 than any other industry in our economy.
+Already, caregivers are facing near unprecedented levels of demand.
+Between 2013 and 2015, the number of Americans with health insurance rose by almost 17 million pening the door for many patients to receive more regular care.
 The country's 76.4 million baby boomers are also aging rapidly-at a major cost to our healthcare system.
+Studies have found that elderly Americans spend three times more on healthcare services than those of working age each year.